-The first such potentate was Nimrod, Uruk’s En-merkar, who united Mesopotamia’s cities into a single state.
+The first such potentate was Uruk’s En-merkar, Nimrod, who united Mesopotamia’s cities into a single state.
 Another such, three millennia later, was Antiochus IV, king of a Hellenic empire that stretched from Turkey to Iran and south as far as Palestine.
-He was bent on promoting Hellenism throughout the empire, and like certain earlier potentates he claimed to be a deity – Zeus himself – in human form.
+He was bent on promoting Hellenism throughout the empire, and like some earlier potentates he claimed to be a deity – Zeus himself – in human form.
 In 168 BC, after a successful campaign to add Egypt to his empire, a Roman delegation confronted him outside Alexandria and forced him to back off.
 It was a bitter humiliation.
-Retreating to Palestine, he put down a rebellion there, massacred tens of thousands and sold as many more into slavery – by no means the last occasion when Rachel was to weep for her children.
+He retreated to Palestine to quash a rebellion there, massacred tens of thousands and sold as many more into slavery.
 In 167 BC he plundered and burned Jerusalem, forbade observance of the Torah on pain of death and ordered the population to worship idols.
 On the 15th day of the month Chislev (I Macc 1:54) he erected a statue of Zeus in the Temple, the foretold ‘abomination that makes desolate’ (Dan 8:13, 11:31, 12:11).
 The Jews again revolted.
-After a three-year struggle they prevailed, and on Chislev 25 the Temple was rededicated (I Macc 4:52f), the interval between the abomination and the rededication being the foretold ‘2300 evenings and mornings’ during which the twice-daily sacrifice was to be suspended (Dan 8:14, alluding to Ex 29:38f).
-Elsewhere Antiochus must have destroyed many indigenous cults and thereby overthrown the angel-worship that they represented (Deut 32:8, 17, Ps 89:5-7, I Cor 10:20).
+After a three-year struggle they prevailed, and on the 25th of Chislev the Temple was rededicated (I Macc 4:52f), the interval between the abomination and the rededication being the foretold ‘2300 evenings and mornings’ during which the twice-daily sacrifice would be suspended (Dan 8:14, alluding to Ex 29:38f).
+Elsewhere Antiochus will have destroyed many indigenous cults and thereby overthrown the angel-worship that they represented (Deut 32:8, 17, Ps 89:5-7, I Cor 10:20).
 Daniel says of him: ‘He grew great, even to the host of heaven. … and cast down some of the stars and trampled on them’ (Dan 8:10).

 and between your offspring and her offspring.